shourya-vishwakarma/my-portfolio/README.md

 # my-portfolio
-it about my simple first project
+it about my simple first project with the help of AI prompat